-This Official Statement, including the cover page and the appendices hereto, is provided to furnish information in connection with the offering by the City and County of San Francisco (the "City") of its \$69,000,000 aggregate principal amount of City and County of San Francisco General Obligation Bonds (Laguna Honda Hospital, 1999) Series 2005I (the "Bonds").
-The Bonds are secured by and payable solely from the ad valorem taxes levied for the Bonds under the Ordinance (as defined below) and disbursed under the Declaration of Trust of the Treasurer of the City (the "Declaration of Trust") and from certain other legally available funds.
-The Board of Supervisors of the City (the "Board") has the power and is obligated to annually levy ad valorem property taxes upon all property subject to taxation by the City without limitation of rate or amount (except certain personal property which is taxable at limited rates) for the payment of principal of and interest on the Bonds.
-See "CONSTITUTIONAL AND STATUTORY LIMITATIONS ON TAXES AND EXPENDITURES."
-For information on the City's tax base, tax collection system, property tax revenues, investment policy and outstanding debt, see "SECURITY FOR THE BONDS" and APPENDIX A-"CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES."
+This Official Statement, including the cover page and the appendices hereto, is provided to furnish information in connection with the offering by the City and County of San Francisco (the "City") of its \$150,120,000 aggregate principal amount of City and County of San Francisco General Obligation Bonds, consisting of (i) \$79,370,000 General Obligation Bonds (California Academy of Sciences Improvement Bonds, 2000), Series 2005E (the "2005E Bonds"), (ii) \$29,245,000 General Obligation Bonds, (Steinhart Aquarium Improvement Bonds, 1995), Series 2005F (the "2005F Bonds"), (iii) \$34,000,000 General Obligation Bonds (Branch Library Facilities Improvement Bonds, 2000), Series 2005G (the "2005G Bonds"), and (iv) \$7,505,000 General Obligation Bonds (Zoo Facilities Bonds, 1997) Series 2005H (the "2005H Bonds," and collectively with the 2005E Bonds, the 2005F Bonds, and the 2005G Bonds, the "Bonds").

+The Bonds are secured solely by and are payable from ad valorem property taxes levied for the Bonds under the respective authorizing resolutions, as further described herein.
+The Board has the power and is obligated to levy ad valorem taxes upon all property within the City subject to taxation by the City without limitation as to rate or amount (except certain property which is taxable at limited rates) for the payment of the Bonds and the interest thereon.
+See "Constitutional and Statutory Limitations on Taxes and Expenditures."
+For information on the City's tax base, tax collection system, property tax revenues, investment policy and outstanding debt, see "Security for the Bonds" and Appendix A-"City and County of San Francisco-Organization and Finances."

-The scheduled payment of principal of and interest on the Bonds when due will be guaranteed under an insurance policy (the "Policy") to be issued concurrently with the delivery of the Bonds by Financial Security Assurance Inc. See "BOND INSURANCE" herein and APPENDIX G-"SPECIMEN MUNICIPAL BOND INSURANCE POLICY" hereto.
+The scheduled payment of principal and interest on the Bonds when due will be guaranteed under a financial guaranty insurance policy to be issued by MBIA Insurance Corporation ("MBIA" or the "Bond Insurer") concurrently with the delivery of the Bonds.
+See "THE BOND INSURER AND THE FINANCIAL GUARANTY INSURANCE POLICY" and APPENDIX G-"SPECIMEN MBIA FINANCIAL GUARANTY INSURANCE POLICY."